 Use minnows and jigs in deeper water near creek channels and around standing timber.
 Crappie will gradually move to shallower water as temperatures approach 60 degrees (F).

 WRD typically stocks the lake with channel catfish when hatcheries have productive seasons and surplus fish are available.
-Channel catfish should average 2-3 pounds, however these fish can reach large sizes.
+Channel catfish should average 2-3 pounds, however, these fish can reach larger sizes.

 Catfish readily take nightcrawers, cut bait, chicken livers or prepared catfish bait (blood bait).
 Fish with a bobber or straight-line to the bottom.
 Anglers fishing from the piers at Black Shoals Park and along the shoreline have caught some large catfish over the years.